Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

 \section{EVALUATION}

-To fully evaluate the effectiveness of our proposed approaches RTAnomaly, we use both a public dataset and two real-world monitoring metric datasets from online services of company $\mathcal{H}$.
+To comprehensively evaluate the effectiveness of our proposed approaches \nm, we use both a public dataset and two real-world monitoring metric datasets from the online services of Huawei Cloud Company.
 Particularly, we aim to answer the following research questions (RQs):